SecOpsPete/threat-hunting-scenarios/insider-data-exfil/README.md

 - 🧾 Commands and behavior align with known MITRE ATT&CK techniques.

 ## 🔧 Recommendations

+I forwarded the findings to management and recommended expanding the scope of the investigation to capture other data exfiltration incidents associated with this user (USB exfil, malware delivery, etc.).
+I also recommended the following:

 - Immediately isolate the system.
 - Consider implementing alerts for excessive .zip activity.
 - Escalate the incident to the Incident Response (IR) team.